DETAILED ACTION

 the at least one other parameter of the pattern comprises a pattern type selected from a group of predefined patterns each corresponding to a respective type of parametric curve, the pattern type being selected from said group of predefined patterns according to the estimated direction of movement and/or estimated speed of movement if the latter is available (Col. 5, lines 26-43, Col. 7, lines 3-13; pattern size and shape such as various Lissajous and circular patterns, may be determined based on delta X, delta Y and therefore the movement of tracked object).

-Blais does not explicitly teach the system comprising at least one additional imaging apparatus, such as a camera or RADAR.
+Regarding claim 10, Blais teaches the system for tracking objects from the LIDAR apparatus according to claim 9, but does not explicitly teach the system comprising at least one additional imaging apparatus, such as a camera or RADAR.

-O’Keeffe teaches a LIDAR system which dynamically steers the system backed on sensor data, where the system furthermore comprises at least one imaging apparatus selected from the group comprising optical cameras and radar apparatuses, and wherein the imaging apparatus is configured to implement at least step A) and to provide the control unit with the indications necessary for the control unit to be able to implement step B), the control unit being configured to implement step B) of the tracking method ([0251]; Fig. 9, where camera (910a) and/or radar (910d) may be used for event driven laser steering and to determine steering parameters (601c)).
+O’Keeffe teaches a LIDAR system which dynamically steers the system backed on sensor data, where the system furthermore comprises at least one imaging apparatus selected from a group comprising optical cameras and radar apparatuses, and wherein the imaging apparatus is configured to implement at least step A) and to provide the control unit with the necessary indications for the control unit to be able to implement step B), the control unit being configured to implement step B) of the tracking method ([0251]; Fig. 9, where camera (910a) and/or radar (910d) may be used for event driven laser steering and to determine steering parameters (601c)).

 Therefore, to one of ordinary skill in the art before the effective filing date of the claimed invention, it would have been obvious prima facie to modify Blais to incorporate the teachings of O’Keeffe to combine a laser range finding system, operating as taught by Blais, with a system such as a camera or RADAR to determine an object’s preliminary location and then operate the laser range finding system with a reasonable expectation of success.
 Blais notes that integration of laser scanning methods and cameras enable the two methods to benefit from one another (Col. 6, lines 3-20), and such integration of the systems of Blais and O’Keeffe would have a predictable result of using less resource intense systems, such as a camera, to determine where to direct a LIDAR scanning pattern.

-Regarding claim 11, Blais teaches the system for tracking objects from a LIDAR apparatus according to claim 9.
+Regarding claim 11, Blais teaches the system for tracking objects from the LIDAR apparatus according to claim 9, but does not explicitly teach a user interface.

-O’Keeffe teaches a LIDAR system which dynamically steers the system, where the system comprises a device for entering into communication with the control unit in which an observer having identified an object to track in accordance with step A) is able to provide the necessary indications for the control unit to implement step B), the control unit being configured to implement step B) of the tracking method ([0082], [0311]; Fig. 5, where user interface may be integrated into processing subassembly to dynamically steer laser assembly (505) for object tracking and detection).
+O’Keeffe teaches a LIDAR system which dynamically steers the system, where the system comprises a device for entering into communication with the control unit in which an observer having identified the object to track in accordance with step A) is able to provide necessary indications for the control unit to implement step B), the control unit being configured to implement step B) of the tracking method ([0082], [0311]; Fig. 5, where user interface may be integrated into processing subassembly to dynamically steer laser assembly (505) for object tracking and detection).

 Therefore, to one of ordinary skill in the art before the effective filing date of the claimed invention, it would have been obvious prima facie to modify Blais to incorporate the teachings of O’Keeffe to utilize user inputs to direct the system to scan for object detection with a reasonable expectation of success.
 Implementation of user interfaces in LIDAR systems, either to determine objects to track or specifics of scanning parameters, is well known in the art of object detection and tracking in systems which utilize RADAR, cameras, and/or LIDAR.